sg-developer-portal/TechBiz-Documentation-Clone/docs/techbiz_tutorial.md

 # TechBiz Overview

-TechBiz is a one-stop shop for government agencies to subscribe to Singapore Government Tech Stack (SGTS) products.
+TechBiz is a one stop shop for government agencies to subscribe to Singapore Government Tech Stack (SGTS) products.

-It offers seamless contract management.
-For example, agencies can create a single system in TechBiz and subscribe to multiple SGTS products.
+It offers seamless contract management by streamlining onboarding for all SGTS products within the TechBiz Portal.
+As an Agency Subscription Admin, you will be required to sign a single MOU for subscribing to multiple SGTS products.

 TechBiz aims to oversee agency subscription from the point of engagement to operations to termination.